 Thanks to Ryan ‘The Brickman’ McNaught you can explore a world of epic masterpieces made with LEGO® bricks, where some of humanity’s most amazing achievements from all over the globe come together in a world first, fully interactive experience.

 The global exhibition premiered in Brisbane in 2016 marking the beginning of an Australian tour and has had huge runs at Sydney’s brand new International Convention Centre, Melbourne’s Melbourne Museum and Perth’s Perth Convention and Exhibition Centre.
 We’ve just finished a amazing tour of New Zealand, including a huge run at Wellington’s Museum of New Zealand Te Papa Tongarewa as well as Claudelands in Hamilton, the Auckland Museum, ASB Baypark in Tauranga and the Air Force Museum of New Zealand in Christchurch! >

 More than 50 awe-inspring and never-seen-before models are on display, taking visitors on a hands-on journey through history.
 Some of the models showcased include a giant Arc de Triomphe, Empire State Building with Kong Kong, Big Ben, a Leaning Tower of Pisa, and even Michelangelo’s statue of David all made from LEGO ® bricks!

-This world-class exhibition has been proudly made in Australia by Ryan McNaught and his expert team– the only LEGO® Certified Professional in the Southern Hemisphere and one of only 14 in the world and is the official judge on Channel Nine’s new blockbuster reality series, LEGO Masters Australia!
+This world-class exhibition has been proudly made in Australia by Ryan McNaught and his expert team– Ryan is the only LEGO® Certified Professional in the Southern Hemisphere and one of only 14 in the world and is the official judge on Channel Nine’s new blockbuster reality series, LEGO Masters Australia!
 Incredibly, ‘Wonders of the World’ took a jaw-dropping 4,944 hours to build!